lee-chase/pwa-app-vue/Presentation.md

 Causing an update.
 The build provided by the CLI is currently determining if anything has changed and updating the hash/version of the service worker.

 Change the background color of #app in `src/App.vue`.
-Stop serving the application and re-run `yarn serve
+Stop serving the application and re-run `yarn serve` and note that NOTHING HAPPENS.

+If you view the service worker in the applications tab of developer tools you'll notice.

 ![status waiting image](./presentation/2-status-waiting.png)

-Take a look at the console you should see a number of messages posted by the service worker.
+In the console you will see a number of messages posted by the service worker.

 ```txt
 App is being served from cache by a service worker. app.44777ddd.js?__WB_REVISION__=a929f9a3b4f55f5cf390:1